-FORM 1 STATEM IENT OF 2020 Please print or type your name, mailing address, agency name, and position below: FINANCIAL INTERESTS · [ FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIDDLE NAME : MAILING ADDRESS : CITY : ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION HEL D OR SOUGHT : CHECK ONLY IF 🔲 CANDIDATE APPOINTEE DISCLOSURE PERIOD: THIS STATEMENT REFLECTS YOU MANNER OF CALCULATING F FILERS HAVE THE OPTION OF US FEWER CALCULATIONS, OR USIT REPORTABLE INTERESTS: SING REPORTING THRESHOL DR CALENDAR YEAR EN DS THAT ARE ABSOLUTE DING DE E DOLLAI R VALUES, WHICH REQUIRES (see instructions for further details).
-JSING (must check one) : JE THRESHOLDS PART A PRIMARY SOURCES OF IN (If you have nothing to repo the reporting person - See ins tructions] NAME OF SOURCE OF INCOME - JRCE'S DRESS ESCRIPTION OF THE SOURCE'S RINCIPAL BUSINESS ACTIVITY PART B SECONDARY SOURCES O [Major customers, clients, an (If you have nothing to rep nd other sources of income to busines sses owned by the reporting pe erson - See instructions] NAME OF BUSINESS ENTITY NAME OF MAJOR SOURCES OF BUSINESS' INCOME ADDRESS OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, bu (If you have nothing to repo n - See instructions] lines o e not limited to the space on the on this form.
+FORM 1 STATEM IENT OF 2021 Please print or type your name, mailing address, agency name, and position below: FINANCIAL INTERESTS FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIDDL E NAME : MAILING ADDRESS : CITY : ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION HEI LD OR SOUGHT : CHECK ONLY IF 🔲 CANDIDATE APPOINTEE DISCLOSURE PERIOD: THIS STATEMENT REFLECTS YO THIS SECTION MUS CEMBER 31, 2021.
+MANNER OF CALCULATING FFILERS HAVE THE OPTION OF USFEWER CALCULATIONS, OR USI(see instructions for further details).COMPARATIVE (P) SING REPORTING THRESHOL NG COMPARATIVE THRESHO DS THAT ARE ABSOLUTE LDS, WHICH ARE USUAL USING (must check one) LY BASE PART A PRIMARY SOURCES OF IN (If you have nothing to rep the reporting person - See ins tructions] NAME OF SOURCE OF INCOME - JRCE'S DRESS ESCRIPTION OF THE SOURCE'S RINCIPAL BUSINESS ACTIVITY PART B SECONDARY SOURCES O [Major customers, clients, ar (If you have nothing to rep nd other sources of income to busine sses owned by the reporting pe erson - See e instructions] NAME OF BUSINESS ENTITY NAME OF MAJOR SOURCES OF BUSINESS' INCOME ADDRESS OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, bu (If you have nothing to repo n - See instructions] lines o e not limited to the space on the on this form.
 Attach additional s, if necessary.
-FILIN and w G INSTRUCTIONS for when where to file this form are and at the bottom of page 2.
-INSTR this fo RUCTIONS on who must file form and how to fill it out on page 3.
+FILIN and w G INSTRUCTIONS for when here to file this form are ad at the bottom of page 2. this fo RUCTIONS on who must file orm and how to fill it out on page 3.